Compulsive Lying

 Habitual lying often has the following traits:

 • The lies are believable and may have truthful elements.
-A person who has the flu might tell co-workers the symptoms are in fact AIDS or some other serious illness.
+A person with a minor illness might tell coworkers they have a serious, life-threatening condition.

 • The lying continues for a long period of time and is not caused by some immediate pressure.
 A person who lies repeatedly about an affair would typically not qualify as a habitual liar, since the lies result from the desire to keep a secret.